 Pet owners are being warned that large areas of State Forest, national parks and nature reserves are baited and must be considered dangerous for pet dogs and cats at all times.
 DO NOT TAKE YOUR PETS IN AREAS BAITED WITH 1080.
 Take your pet to a vet immediately if you suspect it has taken a bait.

 All baited areas are signposted.
 Maps of the baited areas can be viewed on DPaWs website at dpaw.wa.gov.au/westernshield

 Pet Owners Beware pamphlet can be viewed here.

-RESTRICTED BURNING PERIOD
+END OF RESTRICTED BURNING PERIOD

 PROTECTING YOUR LIVESTOCK

 Each year several thousand sheep and other animals die in Perth after being attacked by wandering dogs.
 Livestock owners within all local authorities have lost animals and this continues to be an unfortunate fact of life, livestock needs to be protected.
 The number of attacks can be reduced by livestock owners taking precautions and notifying others after an attack.Click here to read the full article.